WilliamBC24/ShoppingWebSolo/README.md

 # ShoppingWebSolo
-My SWP project for a shopping website, originally planned as a group effort, has now become a solo initiative due to the incompetence of a team member.
+My SWP project for a shopping website, originally planned as a group effort, has now become a solo initiative due to the incompetence of team members.